telerik/document-processing-docs/libraries/radwordsprocessing/formats-and-conversion/pdf/pdfformatprovider.md

 The code snippet in __Example 1__ shows how to create a __PdfFormatProvider__ instance and use it to export __RadFlowDocument__ to a file.

+>The PdfFormatProvider class of RadWordsProcessing is located in the **Telerik.Windows.Documents.Flow.FormatProviders.Pdf namespace**.

 #### __[C#] Example 1: Export to PDF file__
 {{region  radwordsprocessing-formats-and-conversion-pdf-pdfformatprovider_0}}